Afrrcyn/compYear2/machineLearning/Clustering.md

 Clustering (Also known as cluster analysis) is the task of grouping a set of objects so that objects in the same group are more similar to each other than to those in other groups.
 We call each group a cluster

-Clustering is unsupervised learning - there are no pre-defined classes and training data.
+Clustering is ==unsupervised== learning - there are no pre-defined classes and training data.

 Okay but what is *similar?*
 - The objects are usually characterised by a set of features corresponding to a set of data points in a high-dimensional space.